ministryofjustice/opg-event-store/domains/POAS/events/uid-requested/index.md

 name: uid-requested
 version: 0.0.1
 summary: |
-  A UID is requested for an LPA
+  A UID has been requested for the LPA
 producers:
   - opg.poas.makeregister
 consumers:
   - opg.poas.makeregister
 owners:
   - mrlpa
 ---

+<Admonition type="warning">This event is internal to MRLPA</Admonition>

+## Context

+A donor has started a new LPA application online.

+## Trigger

+The donor confirms which type of LPA they want.

 ## Details

-MRLPA sends this event when an LPA has been created to the point that it should be shown on the dashboard.
+MRLPA asynchronously gets a UID via the UID service and attaches it to the LPA.
+It then emits a [application-updated](../application-updated) event.

 <NodeGraph title="Consumer / Producer Diagram" />